jneimantokbox/annotation-widget/README.md

 4. [Attach the Toolbar to a Subscriber](#attach-the-toolbar-to-a-subscriber)
 5. [Clean Up](#clean-up)

-Once you have completed these steps, proceed to [Customizing the Toolbar](#customizing-the-toolbar).
+Once you have completed these steps, proceed to [Customize the Toolbar](#customize-the-toolbar).

 ### Web page design